Classical Echoes Between Worlds: Graeco-Roman Antiquity and Japan

 The symposium will be held in a hybrid format.
 Presentations will be delivered in person, and attendance will be possible both on-site and online.
 Registration is not required for in-person participation.
 Online participants can register until March 3, 2026.

-To register for the third day of the symposium at the Academy Vivarium novum, please send an email to convegni@vivariumnovum.net or complete the following Zoom form: https://us06web.zoom.us/webinar/register/WN_minOgVilQmyvRhUgYcaPew#/registration.
+To register for the third day of the symposium at the Academy Vivarium Novum, please complete the following registration form: https://us06web.zoom.us/webinar/register/WN_minOgVilQmyvRhUgYcaPew#/registration

 For any questions, contact us: greekromanjapan@gmail.com.